robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 Offset 3: Number of character in the font set.
 Each Character is defined by ((Columns + 7) // 8) * rows bytes, row by row.
 Each Character pixel row must consist of a full number of bytes.
 For instance 12 columns require 2 bytes per row.
 If a character is not in the font set, usually the first character of the set is printed.

-**To Do**
-- Try other display sizes

-**Things beyond the horizon at the moment**
-- Other text fonts
-- Support the touch interface; but that could already be available somewhere
-- Some experiments with LCD settings
-- Other Controllers

 **Files:**
 - tft.py: Source file with comments.
+- tft_test.py: Sample code for running the tft
-- font.py: Bitpattern of a three fonts, Origin: Rinky-Dink Electronics, Henning Karlsen
+- smallfont.py, bigfont.py,sevensegnumfont.py: Three font files.
+Origin: Rinky-Dink Electronics, Henning Karlsen
 - dummyfont.py: Dummy versions of the three fonts, which just define a single char as placeholder
 - README.md: this one
 - *.raw: Sample raw bitmap files with 565 encoding (16 bits per Pixel)

+**To Do**
+- Split the Class in basic functions and advanced ones
+- Some experiments with LCD settings.
+E.g. a more elegant way to change between Portrait and Landscape mode.
+- Other text fonts

+**Things beyond the horizon at the moment**
+- Try other display sizes
+- Other Controllers

 **Short Version History**